deathook007/StartUp/README.md

-# HTML and CSS advance!
+# StartUp💡
-A fully designed udemy templet from skretch best for practising ur HTML and CSS advance coding skills!
-Just look TO THE DESIGN TEMPLET and code yourself :)
+A non-responsive templet from skretch for creative people and there buisness.

+Best for practising  HTML5 and CSS3 advance coding skills.

-# Initial step:
+## Initial step:
-In you starting projects u cant came across great ideas so try to follow some great instructurs ideas and follow them and code yourself for 2 projects!
-Then make sure to come across good ideas.
-Note: Not responsive
+In you starting projects u cant came across great ideas so try to follow some great instructurs ideas and follow them.

+Don't cheat on yourself specially on your skills.